-One of the biggest social shifts to occur as the result of COVID-19 was the transition into working from home.
-It’s estimated that as much as a third of the country’s workers were forced to the #WFH lifestyle at some point in 2020.
-In the frenzy of Zoom meetings, Slack messaging and frantically cobbling together a home office in the initial panic of the pandemic, something interesting and even unexpected made itself clear over the months that followed: working from home is productive, practical and preferable.
+One of the biggest social shifts to occur as the result of COVID-19 is the transition into working from home.
+It’s estimated that almost half of the country’s workers have been forced to the #WFH lifestyle at some point since the pandemic began.
+In the frenzy of Zoom meetings, Slack messaging and frantically cobbling together a home office in the initial panic of the outbreak, something interesting and even unexpected made itself clear over the months that followed: working from home is productive, practical and preferable.

-With the pandemic thankfully now somewhat contained across most of the country and restrictions easing, studies are showing that most people want to continue to work from home, at least in a hybrid capacity.
+Whether in a lockdown location or back to ‘normal’, studies are showing that most people want to continue to work from home regardless, at least in a hybrid capacity.
 And many employers have also recognised the benefits, such as improved productivity, decreased sick days and financial savings in the reduced office operating costs.

 A good workspace should reflect your personality.
 It should be streamlined for the work you do specifically and, most importantly, it should be so ridiculously comfortable you can smash out your eight-hour workday with ease.